NeuCLIP: Efficient Large-Scale CLIP Training with Neural Normalizer Optimization: NeuCLIP: CLIP training with Neural Normalizer Optimization

 { }

 {\bf Acceleration.} We develop two techniques to accelerate training.
 First, we perform \textbf{multiple NPN updates} before updating the CLIP model.
+To avoid additional cost, we use the same batch of data from the given iteration for updating the NPNs.
 Since each update of the encoders changes the loss landscape of the NPNs, multiple updates enables the NPNs to maintain the same pace as the encoders and produce more accurate normalizers.
 In practice, we find that a small number of updates (e.g., $T_u = 10$) is sufficient.
-Since the NPNs are lightweight networks, the additional cost is minimal (c.f. \Cref{sec:app_exp_cost} for empirical results).
+Since the NPNs are lightweight networks, the additional cost is minimal (cf. \Cref{sec:app_exp_cost} for empirical results).
 Second, we apply \textbf{periodic re-initialization} of the NPNs by using randomly sampled text embeddings \(\{\vec{e}_{2, i}\}\) to reset $\vec{W}_{1}$ and their corresponding image embeddings \(\{\vec{e}_{1, i}\}\) to reset $\vec{W}_{2}$.
 This also helps mitigate the convergence gap between the CLIP model and the NPNs.
 This procedure is motivated by the observation that $\vec{W}_{1}$ and $\vec{W}_{2}$ act as compact summaries of all text and image embeddings.
 Together, these two techniques ensure that the NPNs remain well-aligned with the evolving encoders, leading to more effective training.